 Gill Davis MBACP - relationship counsellor

 Relationships / marriages do sometimes break down and people can be left feeling angry, confused or scared.
 I am a fully qualified Relate trained counsellor, with over ten years' experience and I provide relationship counselling to both individuals and couples from rooms in the centre of Harrogate.
-I am currently managing all sessions via Skype or telephone and appointments can be made throughout the week, either during the day or on an evening, to match your availability.
+I am currently managing my sessions either face to face with social distancing in place, or online via Skype or Zoom and appointments can be made throughout the week, either during the day or on an evening, to match your availability.

 What is relationship counselling ?